 The Compensation Committee uses "negative discretion" under the STIC Plan in deciding whether to reduce the Maximum Target STIC amount for any of our Named Executive Officers.
 For purposes of Section 162(m) of the Internal Revenue Code, the annual Maximum Target STIC amount is set at the maximum for each Named Executive Officer to the extent the Company's financial goals are achieved at threshold performance or above.
 The Compensation Committee then exercises its negative discretion to reduce the Maximum Target STIC amount to reflect actual individual performance.
 By setting a maximum cap amount that can then be reduced, we believe our annual STIC payments qualify for full deductibility under Section 162(m) of the Internal Revenue Code.
-This use of negative discretion and reduction in the actual award amounts is not a negative reflection on the performance of our Named Executive Officers, but rather is done to ensure maximum flexibility with respect to the payment of performance-based bonuses.
+This use of negative discretion and reduction in the actual award amounts is not a negative reflection on the performance-based bonuses.
 If instead we had set each Named Executive Officer's Maximum Target STIC amount at a minimum level and the Compensation Committee then used its discretion to increase the amounts to reflect individual performance, actual payouts might not qualify for an income tax deduction under Section 162(m).